Why is my toilet overflowing

 2. 2

-If plunging doesn't work, use a toilet auger (plumber's snake) to break up and remove the blockage.
+If plunging doesn't work, use a plumber's snake or auger to physically remove the clog from the drain line.

 Frequently Asked Questions